EricFillion/happy-transformer/docs/pages/5-parameters.md

 weight_decay: A type of regularization.
 It prevents weights from getting too large.
 Thus, preventing overfitting.

-adam_beta1: The beta1 parameter for the Adam with weight decay optimizer.

-adam_beta2: The beta2 parameter for the Adam with weight decay optimizer.

-adam_epsilon: The epsilon parameter for the Adam with weight decay optimizer.

-max_grad_norm: Used to prevent exploding gradients.
-Prevents the derivatives of the loss function from exceed the absolute value of "max_grad_norm".

 batch_size: Number of training examples used per iteration

 gradient_accumulation_steps: The number of batches that occur before the model weights are updated.